 When people are in a quarantine situation, there is less business coming to the door, so less income.
-If we are working at home, we have a little more flexibility until those who purchase our product or service lose their income; thus, we have none.
+If we are working at home, we have a little more flexibility until those who purchase our product or service lose their income.
 So what we do is lift our eyes and see the positive.
 I am glad not to be in that situation any longer.
 I have jumped in with both feet; my decision is made with the determination to learn this crazy technology and to do well with Compumatrix.

 The above is a comment to a post I wrote on August 4, 2020.
 It led me to think about the new normal.
 What is the new normal?
 For so many of us, the routine changes all the time.
 Things seem to be going along fine, and you’re on top of the world.
 As many of you know and have experienced something happens, broken bones sprained ankles, dislocated shoulders.